gemini910610/github_notification/README.md

   if the list is not empty, notifications will be sent only for pull request to branches in the list
 * for example:<br>
   ```
-  "target" : { "push" : ["main"], "pull_request" : [] }
+  "target" : { "push" : ["master"], "pull_request" : [] }
   ```
-  only push to main branch will send notification, and pull request to any branch will send notification
+  only push to master branch will send notification, and pull request to any branch will send notification
 ### mode<br>
 **default: `"channel"`**<br>
 define whether to send notifications to channel or user